wuflenso/threedee/README.md

 # threedee
-This is my personal repository to learn microservice in Go without frameworks (go packages like httprouter and cors are still included)
+This is my personal repository to learn microservice in Go without frameworks (go packages like httprouter and cors are still included).
+Unit Test a la BL iamhot is added!

 ## Helpful Non Vanilla Packages
 ### General